 If you’re a seafood lover, you need to attend the Chincoteague Seafood Festival, held on the Eastern Shore’s Chincoteague Island.
 The main eating attraction are the Little Neck clams cooked in a bevy of ways, but you’ll find everything from locally harvested oysters to various fried fish delights straight out of the Atlantic.
 Live beach music fills the air at the festival, and your $45 ticket covers it all, including nonalcoholic beverages (beer is available for purchase).
 Children 5 and under get free admission to the Chincoteague Seafood Festival.
 GET TICKETS

 The biggest outdoor sports and music festival in the U.S., Dominion Riverrock brings thousands of participants and spectators (even the four-legged kinds!) together on Richmond’s riverside Brown’s Island for three days of unforgettable fun.
 Outdoor sports of every kind are demonstrated at the free event, including kayaking, rock climbing, mountain biking, paddleboarding, and slacklining.
-Live music performances occur throughout, and last year’s festival showcased acts like The London Souls, Jouwala Collective, and the Bush League.
+Live music performances occur throughout, and this year’s festival includes performances from Cris Jacobs Band, Chris Leggett, The Marcus King Band, and DJ Williams’ Shots Fired.
 There are also outdoor races for those looking to get active during the festival, and if you’re not worried about the mess, the 5K Mud Run is incredibly popular for even beginner-level runners.
-Music lineup to be announced in late January.

 For nine days in June, the mountains of Southwest Virginia come alive with musical experiences in more than 20 communities along the famous Crooked Road.
 The Mountains of Music Homecoming festival pays tribute to the important traditions, culture, and music of the region, with over 200 cultural experiences and 70 folk, bluegrass, gospel, and old time musical concerts.
 Attend a few of the instrument-making demonstrations to get an even deeper appreciation of the Crooked Road’s historical contributions, then dine on some of the finest locally sourced cuisine available in Virginia.
 Round out your festival experience with some outdoor activities, like a leisurely river float or a wondrous hike through some of the region’s caves.
 Purchase Your Tickets

-The official dates and lineup have not yet been finalized, but the Shenandoah Music Festival runs from approximately mid-July through Labor Day weekend.
+The Shenandoah Valley Music Festival runs from approximately mid-July through Labor Day weekend.
 As the longest running outdoor music festival in the mid-Atlantic region, the events draw some big performance names.
 Previous acts include LeAnn Rimes and Bruce Hornsby & the Noisemakers, and the varied genres of musicians draw guests from all over the East Coast.
 While the festival hosts some pretty big headliners, the inexpensive ticket prices make the live concerts accessible to all, with front row seats at the best concerts totaling only $59 a person.
 Another cost-saver?
 Guests are encouraged to bring their own picnic-style spread to events.
 Tickets go on sale for individual events starting in early April.